DcSushi/Thamaturge/CORE RULES.md

 # RESTING:
 - a ration is about 1 half of a potato. usually 1 - 2 copper per ration
+- exhaustion ranges from stages 0 to 10
+    - every stage of exhaustion reduces all skill checks and attack rolls by 1
+    - if a character reaches stage 10 of exhaustion, they pass out.
+    - if a fully exhausted creature does not recieve proper care (DC 15 - patient's VIT check)
 ## long rest:

 - Long rests require shelter to gain the full benefit.